Perceptions of religious imagery in natural phenomena: Christianity

 On April 30, 2002 the Hubble Space Science Institute released new photographs of the Cone Nebula, also known as the Space Mountain, to showcase a new extremely high resolution camera.
 Shortly afterwards some began to call it the "Jesus Nebula", believing they could see Jesus's face in it.
 The new camera was installed on Hubble by astronauts during a Space Shuttle mission in March 2002.
 The Cone Nebula, located in the constellation Monoceros, is a region that contains cones, pillars, and majestic flowing shapes that abound in stellar nurseries where natal clouds of gas and dust are buffeted by energetic winds from nurseries of newborn stars.

 One controversial incident that received considerable publicity was when the face of Mother Teresa was claimed to have been identified in a cinnamon bun at Bongo Java in Nashville, Tennessee on 15 October 1996.
 Dubbed the "Nun Bun" by the press, it was turned into an enterprise by the company, selling T-shirts and mugs, which led to an exchange of letters between the company and Mother Teresa's representatives.
 On 25 December 2005 the bun was stolen during a break-in at the coffee house.

 This phenomenon can even take political meanings, such as the cross-shaped reflection seen on the East Berlin TV Tower, nicknamed "the Pope's revenge" and cited by Ronald Reagan as an example of the survival of religious ideas in the secular Communist society.

 In at least two instances, the images of deceased Anglican clergymen allegedly appeared on the walls of their church.
-In 1902, the image of a Dean Vaughan allegedly appeared on the walls of Llandaff cathedral, while the image of Dean Henry Liddell allegedly appeared on the walls of Christ Church, Oxford in 1923.
+In 1902, the image of a Dean Vaughan allegedly appeared on the walls of Llandaff Cathedral, while the image of Dean Henry Liddell allegedly appeared on the walls of Christ Church, Oxford in 1923.

 Another example, either a miraculous sign or a face recognition pareidolia, originated in the fire at Notre Dame Cathedral, when a few observers claimed to see Jesus in the flames.

-Examples in Islam
+Islam

 In the Muslim community, a frequently-reported religious perception is the image of the word "Allah" in Arabic on natural objects.
 Again, the discovery of such an object may attract considerable interest among believers who visit the object for the purpose of prayer or veneration.
 Examples of this phenomenon have been reported on fish, fruit and vegetables, plants and clouds, eggs, honeycombs, and on the markings on animals' coats.

 The Arabic script for the name of Allah is purported to be visible in a satellite photograph of the 2004 Asian tsunami.
 This was taken as evidence by some Muslims that Allah had sent the tsunami as punishment.

-Other examples
+Hinduism

 Several Hindu murtis are held to be "self-manifest" or Swayambhu.
 Most are lingams of Shiva.